nonotoy/blog/_posts/2024-01-31-enhanced-yubimoji-recognition.markdown

 ---
 layout: post
-title: "Enhanced Recognition of Dynamic Finger Alphabets in JSL using MediaPipe"
+title: "Enhanced recognition of dynamic finger alphabets in JSL using MediaPipe"
-date: 2024-01-31 01:00:00 +0900
+date: 2024-01-06 01:11:00 +0100
-categories:
+categories: "computer vision"
 ---

 # Enhanced Recognition of Dynamic Finger Alphabets in JSL using MediaPipe